open-contracting/standard/docs/guidance/map/related_processes.md

 Chile Compra issues an [award notice](https://www.mercadopublico.cl/Procurement/Modules/RFB/StepsProcessAward/PreviewAwardAct.aspx?qs=TLr0Si6+0YXBLbyobaRgPQ==) to announce that the framework agreement has been awarded to two suppliers: Rodrigo Alejandro Vidal Campos and Comercializadora e Importadora Grupo RAVC SPA.

-The notice is modelled as an OCDS release with the same `ocid` as the previous release, a `tag` of ‘award’, and the following properties:
+The notice is modelled as an OCDS release with the same `ocid` as the previous release, a `tag` of 'award', and the following properties:

 * Since other suppliers are still able to submit a request to participate in the framework agreement, no change is made to `tender.status`.
 * An `Award` object is added to the `awards` array.